Looking for medical advice?

 Do the surgeon and his/her facility use a safety checklist?

 The World Health Organization (WHO) developed a 19-question surgical safety checklist that, when implemented, can reduce surgical complications and surgical deaths.
 This simple checklist, much like a pilot’s pre-flight checklist, can be used in a variety of surgical settings without additional costs.
-Dr. Patricia Gutierre uses the WHO checklist.
+Dr. Patricia Gutierrez uses the WHO checklist.

 Is the plastic surgeon’s clinic or hospital accredited or certified?